ravilkashyap/Question-the-Pixels/README.md

 - [x] Extract metadata from json
 - [x] Extract image features through Densenet
 - [x] Extract text features through InferSent
 - [x] Extract text features through BERT

 ### To Do
 - [ ] Build a baseline MLP model by concatenating image and text features
 - [ ] Use attention model
 - [ ] Build a web UI to serve

+Disclaimer: 'Web' directory contains just the rough outlook if the UI part and might not function as instructed for now.